Cory Zeidman Pleads Guilty to Sports Betting Fraud Scheme

 FAQ

-Are drinks free at Fallsview Casino?
+Do you get free drinks at Fallsview Casino?

 Due to regulations from the Alcohol and Gaming Commission of Ontario we are unable to serve complimentary alcohol.
 We do however offer complimentary coffee, tea, pop, water and juice to patrons while visiting the gaming floor.